-- 1. Corporate Governance the framework of rules, systems and processes in the corporation that governs the performance of the Board of directors and Management of their respective duties and responsibilities to stockholders and other stakeholders which include, among others, customers, employees, suppliers, financiers, government and community in which it operates. - 2.
-Board of Directors the governing body elected by the stockholders and exercises the corporate powers of a corporation conducts all its business and controls its properties. - 3.
+- 1. Corporate Governance the system of stewardship and control to guide organizations in fulfilling their long-term economic, moral, legal and social obligations towards their stakeholders. - 2.
+Board of Directors the governing body elected by the stockholders that exercises the corporate powers of a corporation, conducts all its business and controls its properties. - 3.
 Exchange an organized market place or facility that brings together buyers and sellers, and executes trades of securities and/or commodities. - 4.
-Management the body given the authority by the Board of Directors to implement the policies it has laid down in the conduct of the business of the corporation. - 5.
-Independent Director a person who, apart from his fees and shareholdings, is independent of management and free from any business or other relationship which could, or could reasonably be perceived to, materially interfere with his exercise of independent judgment in carrying out his responsibilities as a director. - 6.
+Management a group of executives given the authority by the Board of Directors to implement the policies it has laid down in the conduct of the business of the corporation. - 5.
+Independent Director a person who is independent of management and the controlling shareholder, and is free from any business or other relationship which could, or could reasonably be perceived to, materially interfere with his exercise of independent judgment in carrying out his responsibilities as a director. - 6.
 Independence means the exercise of independent judgment.
 A director should view each problem or situation objectively.
 When a disagreement with others occurs, he should carefully evaluate the situation and state his position.
 He should not be afraid to take a position even though it might be unpopular.
 Corollary, he should support plans and ideas that he thinks will be beneficial to the Bank. - 7.
-Executive Director a director who is also the head of a department or unit of the corporation or performs any work related to its operation. - 8.
-Non-Executive Director a director who is not the head of a department or unit of the corporation nor performs any work related to its operation. - 9.
-Non-audit work the other services offered by an external auditor to a corporation that are not directly related and relevant to its statutory audit functions, such as, accounting, payroll, bookkeeping, reconciliation, computer project management, data processing, or information technology outsourcing services, internal audit, and other services that may compromise the independence and objectivity of an external auditor. - 10.
-Internal Control the system established by the Board of Directors and Management for the accomplishment of the corporation's objectives, the efficient operation of its business, the reliability of its financial reporting, and faithful compliance with applicable laws, regulations and internal rules. - 11.
+Executive Director a director who has executive responsibility of day-to-day operations of a part or the whole of the organization. - Non-Executive Director a director who has no executive responsibility and does not perform any work related to the operations of the corporation.
+However, not all non-executive directors are considered independent directors. - 9.
+Non-Audit Work the other services offered by an external auditor to a corporation that are not directly related and relevant to its statutory audit functions, such as, accounting, payroll, bookkeeping, reconciliation, computer project management, data processing, or information technology outsourcing services, internal audit, and other services that may compromise the independence and objectivity of an external auditor. - 10.
+Conglomerate a group of corporations that has diversified business activities in varied industries, whereby the operations of such businesses are controlled and managed by a parent corporate entity. - 11.
+Internal Control a process designed and effected by the board of directors, senior management and all levels of personnel to provide reasonable assurance on the achievement of objectives through efficient and effective operations; reliable, complete and timely financial and management information; and compliance with applicable laws, regulations, and the organization's policies and procedures. - 12.
 Internal Control System the framework under which internal controls are developed and implemented (alone or in concert with other policies or procedures) to manage and control a particular risk or business activity, or combination of risks or business activities, to which the corporation is exposed.